blefebvre/implementationdetails.dev/_posts/2019-10-13-things-i-learned-working-with-python.markdown

 tags: [Python, numpy, pandas, machine learning]
 published: true
 ---
-For the past month I've been working through an intro to machine learning with Python course on the Coursera platform.
-As a complete beginner to Python, I wanted to put together some of the handy APIs and tools that I've found useful to keep as a reference for myself as I progress through the program, and also (mostly) as a means to further my comprehension of the concepts.
+For the past month I've been working through an intro to Machine Learning course using Python.
+Being completely new to Python, I thought it might help with my retention of the content to put together a post on the handy libraries, functions, and tools that I've come across so far.

+As a case study for this post, I put together some Canadian data to explore the relationship between the GDP values of each of Canada's provinces and territories to see if we can come up with a model that will predict the GDP of a region given a handful of key features.

+If you have a Jupyter Notebook environment available you can download this post's [Notebook file on GitHub](https://github.com/blefebvre/machine-learning-learning/blob/master/notebooks/canada_gdp.ipynb). 👈 Whoa!
+Jupyter Notebooks render to HTML on GitHub.
+How cool is that?

 ## Sample data

-Here's a bit of Canadian data for us to work with throughout this post:
+Here's the initial dataset mentioned above, which includes features `Land (km^2)`, `Population`, `Unemployment rate (%)`, as well as the target value `GDP (million, CAD)` (making this a Regression problem):

 {% highlight python %}
 import numpy as np
 import pandas as pd

-# data is a dict type
+from sklearn.model_selection import train_test_split

 data = {
     'Province/Territory':
         ['Nunavut', 'Alberta', 'Saskatchewan',